 - Plan It® gives the option to select purchases of $100 or more to split up into monthly payments with a fixed fee and no interest.

 - Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 - Terms Apply.

 There are few cards that can beat the high cashback rates offered by the Blue Cash Preferred® Card from American Express for the typical household budget.
-The Blue Cash Preferred® Card from American Express earns users an excellent 6% cash back at U.S. supermarkets.
-While that's limited to $6,000 per year in purchases (earning you 1% back after), that's good enough for $360 back every year if you hit the $6,000 spending mark.
+The Blue Cash Preferred® Card from American Express earns users an excellent 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases. that's good enough for $360 back every year if you hit the $6,000 spending mark.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.

 - Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®

 - $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year

 - 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.